Do Hummingbirds Have Feet – Guide to Their Tiny Toes!

 Shift attention to their legs.
 Hummingbirds possess two stubby legs.
 These legs are positioned well back on their bodies.
 This helps maintain flight balance.
 Legs are tightly tucked during flight.
 This minimizes air resistance.
 During perching, legs extend slightly.

 Their legs facilitate rapid takeoffs.
 The design reduces weight.
 It is consistent with their air-based orientation.
 In contrast to sparrows, their legs do not facilitate walking.
 Rather, they maximize flight dynamics.
 This design makes hummingbirds nimble.
 They zip through thick vegetation.
-Their legs and feet function in unison.
+So, their legs and feet function in unison.

 Hummingbird Feet Close Up – A Delicate Design: